About Winter Activities in Avoriaz

 Also see: Mountain Biking in Avoriaz

-Night skiing takes place on the Pleney piste in Morzine every Thursday weather permitting.
+At Les Portes du Soleil, night skiing takes place on the Pleney piste in Morzine every Thursday, weather permitting.

 Paragliding / Parapenting

 If you’ve never tried paragliding before then Avoriaz is a great place to learn how to fly.
-Known as “parapenting” in France & Switzerland, there are a great number of clubs and organisations in the area whose sole purpose is give you the experience of flying.
-From the heights of the mountain tops you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor.
-He manoeuvres the parachute while the passenger enjoys the ride and fantastic views.
+Known as “parapenting” in France, there are a great number of clubs and organisations in the area whose sole purpose is to give you the experience of flying.
+Flights usually start at the top of the Super Morzine lift and descend down to the Pleney, other popular routes depart from the Chaux Fleurie, the Ardent and the Crete d'Arare.
 Top tip: go on a sunny, warm day when the thermals will keep your airborne for longer.
 Take a look at our video review.

 Many people would not automatically think of Avoriaz as a place to shop, however, the town boasts some great stores.
 As you would expect from an outdoor sports resort, there are plenty sports stores where you can get your hands on some of the top mountaineering, ski and snowboard brands but there are also some fashionable clothing stores, and plenty of shops selling traditional mountain goods.

-Ski Joering hails from Scandinavia, indeed the word 'joering' itself means ski driving in Norwegian.
-In France the preferred style is to use a rider-less horse which is controlled by the skier.
+Ski Joering hails from Scandinavia, the word 'joering' itself means ski driving in Norwegian.
+In France, the preferred style is to use a rider-less horse which is controlled by the skier.
 A rig with reigns is connected to the horse’s bridle and the skier is towed along behind the horse on skis, holding onto the rig.
-The skier steers with vocal commands and by pulling on lines connected to the horses bit.
-Ski joering is a sport that is suitable for all ages and rides can be tailored to suit any standard of skier, from a gentle hack to a gallop through the snow.
+The horse is steered with vocal commands and by pulling on lines connected to the horse's bit.
+This sport that is suitable for all ages and rides can be tailored to suit any standard of skier, from a gentle hack to a gallop through the snow.
+In Avoriaz, you can choose between an introductory lesson or a longer excursion in the forest.

 Avoriaz is popular for ski touring, whether it's going up the pistes that most people normally ski down, or tackling more of a back country route.
-A number of ski schools, private instructors and companies can show you around, or if you've got all the necessary equipment you can head out in your own group.
+A number of ski schools, private instructors and companies can show you around or, if you've got all the necessary equipment, you can head out in your own group.
+Avoriaz probably offers the biggest area for easy access off piste in the Portes du Soleil.
+Some of the most famous ski touring routes here include the Vallee de la Manche or Col du Fornet, the Hauts-Forts summit, the Pointe de Vorlaz or the Dents du Midi tour crossing the border over to Switzerland.

 Skiing & snowboarding